lgalke/gnn-pretraining-evaluation/README.md

 # Evaluating graph neural nets with unseen nodes

 **Paper:** L Galke, I Vagliano, A Scherp: *Can Graph Neural Networks Go "Online"?
-An Analysis of Pretraining and Inference*, RLGM@ICLR2019.
+An Analysis of Pretraining and Inference*, Representation Learning on Graphs and Manifolds workshop, ICLR 2019.

 A link to the paper will follow soon.